Simon Yam: Personal life

 Yam was married to his first wife Ho Sui-yi from 1981-86.

 In 1997, he married Sophia Kao, known as Qi Qi, an international model.
 She was born in Shanghai but raised in Austria.
 They have a daughter, Ella.

 On 20 July 2019, Yam was stabbed at a promotional event in China.

 He suffered a minor injury and his manager said, "He was stabbed in the tummy area and also got a cut on his right hand."
-He got a small operation in Zhongshan and recovered.
+He underwent a minor operation in Zhongshan and recovered.

-Yam's favorite investment is real estate in Hong Kong.
+Yam's favorite investment is Hong Kong real estate.